raspberrypilearning/astro-pi-flight-case-mk2/en/step_5.md

 --- task ---

 Slide your 3D-printed camera mount part around the black metal surround of the HQC sensor.
 Secure it in place by lining up the holes in the bottom lip of the 3D-printed part with the holes for the tripod mount.
-Attach using two XX screws (note you cannot use the original screws that held the tripod mount in place as they are too long).
+Attach using two M2 x 5mm screws (note you cannot use the original screws that held the tripod mount in place as they are too long).

 ![Photo showing the Raspberry Pi HQC being attached to the 3D-printed mount using an allen key.](images/HQC_attach_screw.jpg)